DeadlySquad13/t3-2-MultimediaTechnologies__Homework-HairSegmentation/README.md

 python webcamHair.py
 ```

-# Original models
-Most of the models were taken from Mediapipe: https://google.github.io/mediapipe/solutions/solutions.html.
-However, the hair segementation model is not currently suppoeted in Python, instead the model from [Kazuhito00's](https://github.com/Kazuhito00) repository was used: https://github.com/Kazuhito00/Skin-Clothes-Hair-Segmentation-using-SMP

 # References
-Check the header in each of the scripts for the references for each model.
+Hair segementation model is not currently supported in Python, instead the model from [Kazuhito00's](https://github.com/Kazuhito00) repository was used: https://github.com/Kazuhito00/Skin-Clothes-Hair-Segmentation-using-SMP